 You can visit AACC's Web site for all the information you need, or contact the Program Pathways office at 410-777-2891.

 Will this affect my financial aid?

 No. Program Pathway credits are separate from financial aid.
 If you require financial aid, please contact the Financial Aid Office at AACC.

 Are Program Pathways just about technical education like computers?

-No. Program Pathways have a variety of programs ranging from business, architecture, engineering, health, early childhood, culinary arts, and more.
+No. Program Pathways have Plans of Study ranging from business, architecture, engineering, health, early childhood, culinary arts, and more.